jelastic-jps/jenkins/README.md

 More information about Jelastic JPS package and about installation widget for your website can be found in the [Jelastic JPS Application Package](https://github.com/jelastic-jps/jpswiki/wiki/Jelastic-JPS-Application-Package) reference.

-Brief demo how to deploy Jenkins Cluster to the cloud and build projects.
+Brief demo how to deploy Jenkins Cluster to the cloud, build projects and scale the cluster.

 <p align="left">
 <img src="images/jenkins-fullhd.gif" width="1920">